Padam Padam (song): Release

 Minogue announced "Padam Padam" as the lead single for Tension on 12 May 2023, just as a low-quality rip of the track began circulating online.
 The song was digitally released six days later, on 18 May, by BMG.
 The single's cover artwork by Studio Moross features Minogue's thigh-high boots against a red-orange desert backdrop.
 The four-minute extended mix of the song was released digitally on 25 May.
 It was subsequently included across all physical releases: the CD single and cassette tape in June, and the 7" vinyl that followed in December.
 That same month, the extended mix appeared on Minogue's 2023 remix album, Extension: The Extended Mixes.
 Remixes by Jax Jones, HAAi, and Absolute were released individually on streaming platforms in July 2023.
 These official remixes were included in a cassette single, dubbed "The Mixtape", in August.
-Before the release, the HAAi and Absolute remixes were played live at the Glastonbury Festival 2023.

 Upon its release in May, "Padam Padam" experienced a surge in popularity on social media.
-Its unusual and addictive hook spawned hundreds of viral memes on Twitter and Instagram, and inspiring thousands of lip-syncs, remixes, and dance videos on TikTok.
+Its unusual hook spawned viral memes on Twitter and Instagram, and inspiring thousands of lip-syncs, remixes, and dance videos on TikTok.